 For over 20 years, Nana Fofie has brought healing to her work as an organizer, educator, social and transformational justice activist, and personal and organizational facilitator.
 In 2015 she started Wisdom’s Ladder to work with individuals, families, and community organizations with a focus on addressing intergenerational trauma in marginalized communities and healing for healers.
 In New Orleans, Nana Fofie offers personal sessions, circle spaces, and workshops for grassroots organizations and community groups on issues of decolonizing spaces and movements, community building and accountability, and transformative justice.
 She currently serves groups and individuals across the U.S. and in India, Canada, South Africa, and Mexico.
 A spiritualist, counselor, medicine & energy healer trained in the Akom tradition of West Africa, Nana Fofie is passionate about the honoring curiosity, art, and (re)integration of our indigenous knowledges into future visioning.

 Karma is based in Brooklyn, New York and originally from Chicago, of Mississippi heritage.
 Karma's gift as a channel of ancestral spirits has informed her life since childhood.
 Sharing messages from family ancestors and elemental beings, she offers healing modalities grounded in Rootwork, including stone and water blessings and insight readings.
-Her work with youth in community settings, arts education, and grassroots organizations facilitates the cultivation of peace through justice within inter- and intra-personal relationships.
-As the creator of the Rootsong* practice, she shares the process of somatic improvisation as a tool for personal and communal transformation with students from pre-schoolers to senior citizens and uses the creative process to facilitate healing and transformation.
-As a poet, composer, performer, vocal coach, professor, and yoga teacher, Karma brings the same reverence for the Mystery to each modality.
+Her work with youth in community settings, arts education, and grassroots organizations facilitates the cultivation of peace through justice within relationships.
+As the creator of the Rootsong* practice, she shares the process of somatic improvisation as a tool for personal and communal transformation.
+As poet, composer/performer, educator, and yogi, Karma brings the same reverence for the Mystery to each modality.

 Nana A. Korantemah Pierce Williams • MS-Mind Body Medicine, CMT-Certified Massage Therapist